Timskt/ef-core-in-wpf-example/README.md

 }
 ```

-WpfAppWithDbContextScope is similar to WpfAppWithDbContextFactory but utilizes scope creation using IServiceScopeFactory instance and Scoped lifecycle.
+WpfAppWithDbContextScope is similar to WpfAppWithDbContextFactory but utilizes scope creation using IServiceScopeFactory instance and Scoped lifecycle for DbContext and related data structures.

 ```
 public async Task UpdateAddressLine1()